Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 “I am the SPIRIT OF ALL HELL-OWS!
 EVE, SUPLEX ULTIMA!“

 “…What’s that?”
-Teapot Minion asks, waving his way through the dark miasma clouding his vision.
+Teapot Minion questions, waving his way through the dark miasma clouding his vision.

 Hysterical, disconcertingly-unhinged laughter erupts from all around him.
 “Oh, DEAR FOOL!
 Have you NOT WITNESSED THE MAJESTY OF THE SCARIEST, MOST HORRIFYING HOLIDAY EVER CONCEIVED?
 MACHINIZED BY THE GREAT MIND OF OVERLORD ULTRADEATH HIMSELF, THIS IS WITHOUT A DOUBT THE GREATEST CELEBRATION IN ALL THE VERSES!“